The Proverbial Cheese Board.

 SOMETHING SOFT & CREAMY.

 A Double or Triple Creme.
 What's the dif?
 The folks at PhCheese can explain it all.
-I love both, and either ooey, gooey, silky, creamy one will be an excellent addition to any cheese board!
+I love both, and either ooey, gooey, silky, creamy one will be an excellent addition to your amazing spread!
 "When it comes to happiness on a cheeseboard, the closer one gets to a state of butter, the closer one gets to the gates of cheese heaven...
 And just because they’re buttery doesn’t mean these cheeses are all one-note — they have complexity and depth of flavour, be it aromas of fresh mushrooms, sour cream or full tangy, salty finishes with a sweetness that lingers long after the last bite." - Sue Riedl.

 OTHER CHEESE CHOICES TO ADD AS YOU BUILD.